ultrox/tldr/pages/common/npm.md

 `npm update {{module_name}}`

-- List all packages install by user:
+- List all packages install by user globally:

-`npm list -depth=0`
+`npm list -depth=0 -g`

 - If you'd like to see all available (remote) versions for a particular package: